ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 - ### Run Docker Containers

-  - In a terminal, make sure you are inside `spring-cloud-stream-event-sourcing-testcontainers` root folder;
+  - In a terminal, make sure you are inside the `spring-cloud-stream-event-sourcing-testcontainers` root folder;

   - In order to run the application's Docker container, you can pick between `JSON` or `Avro`:
     - Using `JSON`